On Borders

 She reminds us that we live in a world that already does have open borders: but only for some of us.

 The wealthy among us can move across borders freely.
 As can citizens holding certain passports, almost always from the Global North.
-American citizens in particular enjoy the greatest freedom of mobility — they move across dozens of countries without visas.
+American citizens in particular enjoy the greatest freedom of mobility—they move across dozens of countries without visas.
 Similarly, capital moves freely.
-As does the military—especially the American military, which can enter and invade countries and carry out operations with complete freedom and impunity.
+As does the military—especially the U.S. military, which can enter and invade countries and carry out operations with complete freedom and impunity.

 The discussion on borders is more critical today than it’s ever been.
 The imposition of oppressively restrictive and often illegal immigration policies by America and several European countries is happening precisely at a time when global conditions are making migration a more urgent need than ever before.
 Climate refugees now number in the tens of millions (the world recorded more than 20 million displacements each year due to natural disasters from 2019 to 2022).
 In the face of late-stage capitalism and staggering wealth inequality, ever-increasing global populations are struggling economically, living on subsistence wages.
 More and more people need to escape life-threatening situations, like war and genocide.